 It’s easy to use the cold weather as an excuse to not go out and exercise.
 I can easily be guilty of this.
-However, I also know that running in the cold can be extremely rewarding, and just as good as running in the summer.
+However, I also know that running in the cold can be extremely rewarding, and almost as good as running in the summer.
 You simply need to ensure you have clothing that’s appropriate for the weather!
 Depending the extent of the coldness, different items of apparel are necessary for different temperatures.
 Some are staples no matter how many degrees below or above freezing it is.
 Others are optional depending on how easily your body warms itself up.
 Without further ado, here are my suggestions for the best gear when exercising outdoors in the wintertime.

 You want leggings that are warm yet breathable.
 They should be athletic material, and designed for running outside.
 This means they’ll be thicker than they usually would be if you were buying them for spinning or yoga.
 Additionally, I’d definitely recommend they reach your ankles if the weather is under 40° F. — the extra material on your ankles makes a difference!
 I like Under Armour or Aritzia leggings.
 You can also wear pants that flare at the knees, just make sure they don’t drag on the ground.